New Mobile Site

 Railway type and traffic

-The traffic is usually formed of Northern 142s on the Saltburn/Darlington services and also on the Middlesbrough/Newcastle and Hexham services.
-Occasional 156s work these service so expect these too.
-Transpennine express operate an hourly service in each direction to Manchester airport.
+The traffic is usually formed of Northern 142s and 156s on the Saltburn/Darlington services and also on the Middlesbrough/Newcastle and Hexham services.
+Transpennine Express operate an hourly service in each direction to Manchester Airport formed of 185s.

 Link to Real Time Trains